Aldaviva/AuthenticatorChooser/Readme.md

 <p align="center"><img src=".github/images/demo.gif" alt="demo" width="464" /></p>

-Internally, this program uses [Microsoft UI Automation](https://learn.microsoft.com/en-us/windows/win32/winauto/uiauto-uiautomationoverview) to read and interact with the dialog box.
+Internally, this program uses [Microsoft UI Automation](https://learn.microsoft.com/en-us/windows/win32/winauto/uiauto-uiautomationoverview) to read and interact with the dialog boxes.

 ### Overriding the automatic next behavior
 By default, this program does not interfere with local TPM passkey prompts (like requesting your Windows Hello PIN or biometrics).
 It also does not automatically submit FIDO prompts that contain additional options besides a USB security key and pairing a new Bluetooth smartphone, such as the cases when you already have a paired phone, or you previously declined a Windows Hello factor like a PIN but want to try a PIN again from the authenticator choice dialog.
 However, you may override this behavior if you wish and force it to **_always_** choose the USB security key in all cases, even if there are other valid options like Windows Hello PIN/biometrics, by passing the command-line argument `--skip-all-non-security-key-options` when starting this program (see [Installation](#installation) for the recommended autostart registry paths if you want to change it there).